Fios-Quest/YouTube-Scripts/src/space/di.md

 ### di 8 (code)

 It's not just that we have to redo all of this logic, which breaks the cardinal rule of "Don't Repeat Yourself"... but there's a problem with this instantiation method that existed even when we just had the one store.

-Our constructor is fallible, meaning it returns a Result, but every error it can produce is related not to the store itself, but to the mysql connection... or the environment.
+Our constructor is fallible, meaning it returns a Result, but every error it can produce is related not to the store itself, but to either the mysql connection or the environment.
 ### di 9

 We can break this down into three problem domains in our code.